 These heaters also include an electrical blower.
 The blower switch has three positions: MANUAL, OFF and AUTO.
-In AUTO, the blower will turn on and off as the heater cycles on and off.
+In AUTO, the blower will cycle on and off as the thermal switch requires.
 On MANUAL, the blower will run continuously.
 To turn blower off, use the OFF position.